FREQUENTLY ASKED QUESTIONS

 I am always open to your ideas.
 I can’t guarantee we can do all of them but I will do my best.
 It is helpful for you to share your pinterest board with me if you have one and I will definitely check it out to see what you had in mind.
 Or you can email me some photos or share them on your wedding day, I am always open to your suggestions and thoughts.

-I see a 2nd shooter is included in every wedding package, what is their role?
+I see a 2nd shooter is included in most wedding packages, what is their role?

 How long have you been shooting?